Let’s be real. You’re probably here because you’re in dire need of SAT reading tips.

 - Select the answer choice that is closest in meaning to the word you wrote down in step 3.

-I think you’ll find that this strategy is fast, efficient, and effective.
+I think you’ll find that this is one of the SAT reading tips that are fast, efficient, and effective.
 After taking this approach, you’ll find that you no longer waste time second-guessing yourself and trying to rationalize your answer choice.

 2. If you’re a slow reader, skim the passages.